ndjinga/CoreFlows/Documentation/PhysicalModels/TwoPhase/DriftModelPage.md

 For the moment the boiling temperature $T^{sat}$ is constant and can be changed using the function DriftModell::setSatTemp.

-* The class : \ref DriftModel implements the 4 equation drift model
+* The class : [DriftModel](../../../Models/inc/DriftModel.hxx) implements the 4 equation drift model

 * \subpage ExampleDriftModelPage "Here are C and Python example scripts using the Drift Model  "